The Shareholder Forum

 ###

-Information requests and suggestions of Forum subjects may be addressed to inquiry@shareholderforum.com.
+Inquiries, requests to be included in email distribution lists, and suggestions of new Forum subjects may be addressed to inquiry@shareholderforum.com.

-It is the policy of Forum programs to be open to all shareholders of a subject company and to any fiduciaries or professionals concerned with their decisions, according to the Forum’s stated "Conditions of Participation."
+This public program addressing shareholder interests in Providian Financial Corporation (PVN) was initiated with the leadership support of Putnam Investment Management, and according to the Forum’s stated "Conditions of Participation" is open to all shareholders of the subject company and to any fiduciaries or professionals concerned with their decisions.
 In all cases, each participant is expected to make independent use of information obtained through the Forum, and participation is considered private unless the party specifically authorizes identification.

-The material presented on this web site is published by Gary Lutin, as chairman of the Shareholder Forum.
+The information provided to Forum participants is intended for their private reference, and permission has not been granted for the republishing of any copyrighted material.
+The material presented on this web site is the responsibility of Gary Lutin, as chairman of the Shareholder Forum.